 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Valuing Vodafone Group stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Vodafone Group's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-Vodafone Group's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 16x.
-In other words, Vodafone Group shares trade at around 16x recent earnings.
+Vodafone Group's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 369x.
+In other words, Vodafone Group shares trade at around 369x recent earnings.

-That's relatively low compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
-The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.
+That's relatively high compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
+The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.